A type III$_1$ factor with the smallest outer automorphism group: Computation of the outer automorphism group

 and that concludes the proof. \end{proof}

 Cocycle superrigidity often leads to orbit equivalence superrigidity results.
-The first step in this direction in the p.m.p setting was taken by Zimmer in \cite[Proposition 2.4]{MR4521477} and then generalized by Popa in \cite[Theorem 5.6]{MR2342637}.
-The most general result in the setting of nonsingular actions of locally compact groups was proven by Popa and Vaes in \cite[Lemma 5.10]{MR2807839}.
-We use here the following simplified version which is essentially proven in \cite[Lemma 2.4]{MR4612412}.
+The first step in this direction in the p.m.p setting was taken by Zimmer in \cite[Proposition 2.4]{Zimmer20} and then generalized by Popa in \cite[Theorem 5.6]{MR2342637}.
+The most general result in the setting of nonsingular actions of locally compact groups was proven by Popa and Vaes in \cite[Lemma 5.10]{PopaVaes11}.
+Such results are usually proven by applying cocycle superrigidity to the so called Zimmer cocycle of an automorphism.
+We describe this notion here and then prove the following simplified version of cocycle superrigidity $\implies$ OE-superrigidity result which is essentially proven in \cite[Lemma 2.4]{DrimbeVaes23}.